Stuycs-K/lab11-stuyrim-5-auyeungk-lins/README.md

 Special -

 Blastoise
-Attack - Aqua Tail (Does 1 base damage against water types, double the damage against fire, and half against grass types.)
+Attack - Aqua Tail (Single target, does 1 base damage against water types, double the damage against fire, and half against grass types.)
-Support - Haze (Select a teammate to reset their status effects, including buffs.)
+Support - Haze (Single target, select a teammate to reset their status effects, including buffs.)
-Support 2 - Protect (If a teammate is attacked in the turn, they will be protected and be dealt no damage.
+Support 2 - Protect (Single target, if a teammate is attacked in the turn, they will be protected and be dealt no damage.
 Will wear off after the turn.)
-Special - Helping Hand (Doubles teammate's next attack damage.)
+Special - Helping Hand (Single target, Doubles teammate's next attack damage.)